new0288a/dockerimage/README.md

 docker network create -d macvlan -o parent=eth0 my-macvlan-net
 ```
 ## How To Use
-PPPoE login information on **pap-secrets** and **dsl-provider** which you should modify first to meet your own environment.
-You can modify it first before build up the image or modify both file after container startup.
-Below will should which place it should be replaced on Dockerfile and dsl-provider.
+PPPoE login information on "pap-secrets" and "dsl-provider" which you should modify first to meet your own environment.
+You can modify it first before building up the image or modify both files after container startup.
+Below will show which place it should be replaced on "pap-secrets" and "dsl-provider".

 ###### Dockerfile
 replace "test" to the PPPoE login username